dvbondoy/porkhub-fork/README.md

 ## How to add new recipes
 1. create recipe under contents folder using markdown
-2. add new recipe in the list in index.html under #myUL
+2. add new recipe in the list in index.html under #recipeList